Aarni-FangMayer/kayaking-club/frontend/README.md

 ## 🌐 Deployment

-Currently not deployed.
+The frontend is deployed and fully integrated with the backend: [https://kayaking-club.onrender.com/](https://kayaking-club.onrender.com/)

+The deployment includes:
+- React + Vite frontend
+- Connected to backend REST API for tours, blogs, and authentication
+- JWT-based authentication for protected routes

-Planned hosting options:
+Planned hosting options: custom domain hosting

-Render

-Custom domain hosting

 ## 👨‍💻 Development & Contribution